lexicHQ/docs/user-attributes.md

 Use `user_id` to identify a user for a channel.
 It can be accessed within a block, either using a **double braces** syntax or from within the script via `context.args.user.id`
 :::

-It is also possible to define your own custom variables using `User Variable` plugin.
+It is also possible to define your own custome attributes using `User Attribute` plugin.

 ![](./user-variable.png)